Shojin-style Cuisine

 Shojin Ryori is a vegetarian cuisine of Buddhist temples.
 Following the precept that forbids killing living beings, this traditional cuisine does not use animal, fish and dairy products.
 It has been established and developed as a food culture over a long history.
 Shojin-Style Cuisine is the term we use to describe the cooking adapted for our modern lifestyle based on traditional Shojin Ryori.

-by Mari Fujii, specialist and author of many cook books, who has taught Shojin Ryori for more than 40 years.
+Presented by Mari Fujii, a specialist and author of numerous cookbooks, who has been teaching Shojin Ryori for over 40 years.

 *Meat, fish and dairy are not used in cooking.
 All vegan.